-We acknowledge the individual histories and knowledge that every participant, colleague, guest, and visitor brings with them to the Biennial.
-With more than ninety participants from around the world, and potentially tens of thousands of people taking part to witness their work and their words, we are thankful for the teachings and wisdom that each person carries, passed down to them through generations of ancestors.
+We honour the individual histories and knowledge that every participant, colleague, guest, and visitor brings with them to the Biennial by producing exhibitions and programs that challenge us to do better.
+With more than 125 participants from around the world, and potentially tens of thousands of people taking part to witness their work and their words, we are thankful to be surrounded by all the teachings and wisdom contributed as part of this gathering.

-We acknowledge our physical surroundings, from the many buildings and outdoor spaces that house our exhibition and events, to all that lies beneath, including the rocks, soil, bugs, and root systems.
+We acknowledge our physical surroundings, from the many buildings and outdoor spaces that house our exhibition and events to all that lies beneath, including the rocks and the soil.
+The land below our feet was shaped and carved, after all, by the movement of prehistoric glacial ice sheets and running water.
 We recognize the many lost rivers below us that vein across the city, continually moving water south.
-These rivers connect us all, physically and psychically, to the lake.
+These rivers connect us all, physically and psychically, to the lake and its tributaries.

-We acknowledge the trees that surround the sites, tracing the root systems up towards the surface, as well as the grass, plants, insects, and animals that live beside us, sharing the city and the lake.
+We acknowledge the trees and plants that surround the sites, tracing their root systems up toward the surface, as well as the grass, plants, insects, animals, fungi, and microbial beings that live beside us, sharing the city and the lake.
 This expansive constellation of beings, both human and not, are always in relation, and we thank them all for being here.